w3c/wg-effectiveness/process.md

 @todo: show diagram

 * **(Optional) Creation of Editor's Drafts:** anyone can start an Editor's Draft.
-Working Group members will often develop these as individuals or within a small group and then submit them to a group to be considered for a First Public Working Draft of a group.
+Working Group members will often develop these as individuals or within a small group and then submit them to a group to be considered for a First Public Working Draft.
   * Maturity Level: Editors Draft
   * To progress to next step: submit the Editor's Draft to the Working Group via the Working Group mailing list (email).
 * **Publication of the First Public Working Draft:** a draft document, which can be reviewed by the members of the group and the public.
   * Maturity Level: Working Draft
-  * To progress to next step: Working Group agress, Director approves.
+  * To progress to next step: Working Group consensus on the document, Director approves.
-* **Publication of zero or more revised Public Working Drafts:** the community makes suggested changed to the drafts, these are considered and possibly added to make a revised Public Working Draft.
+* **Publication of zero or more revised Public Working Drafts:** the community makes suggested changes to the drafts, these are considered and possibly added to make a revised Public Working Draft.
   * Maturity Level: Working Draft
-  * To progress to next step: Working Group agrees, Director approves.
+  * To progress to next step: Working Group consensus on the document, Director approves.
 * **Publication of a Candidate Recommendation:** when the Working Group agrees the document is ready for final review the document is progressed to Candidate Recommendation.
-The document should satisfy all it's technical requirements, and it should have some working [implementations](#).
+The document should satisfy all it's technical requirements, and it should have some working implementations.
 A Working Group should be confident that this document is final.
-The AC reviews the draft, implementations are encouraged and an opportunity to provide a patent exclusion is made.
+The [AC](#advisory-committee-ac) reviews the draft, implementations are encouraged and an opportunity to provide a patent exclusion is made.
   * Maturity Level: Candidate Recommendation
-  * To progress to next step: Working Group approves, [AC](#) reviews, Director approves.
+  * To progress to next step: Working Group approves, [AC](#ac-reviews) Review, Director approves.
-* **Publication of a Proposed Recommendation:** The W3C Director has agreed the document is of sufficient quality to be a standard, the AC now reviews the document as final.
+* **Publication of a Proposed Recommendation:** The W3C Director has agreed the document is of sufficient quality to be a standard, the [AC](#advisory-committee-ac) now reviews the document as final.
 Any changes at this stage requires a new Working Draft or Candidate Recommendation.
   * Maturity Level: Proposed Recommendation
-  * To progress to next step: Working Group approves, [AC](#) reviews, Director approves.
+  * To progress to next step: Working Group consensus on the document, [AC](#ac-reviews) Review, Director approves.
 * **Publication as a W3C Recommendation:** the document is now a standard for the Web.
   * Maturity Level: W3C Recommendation
 * **Possibly, Publication as an Edited Recommendation:** a W3C Recommendation receives edits, and must progress these edits through the process.